 Scam Notification

-We are aware that some people have been receiving suspicious emails from a mail.ru email address (purportedly attaching an outstanding invoice from Sierra Legal).
+We are aware that some people with Bigpond email addresses have been receiving suspicious emails (purportedly attaching an outstanding invoice from Sierra Legal).
 If you have received this email, you do not need to report it to us (as we are aware of the issue).
 Please do not pay that invoice or click on any of the links in the email.

 The legal world is continuously changing.
 As a business person without legal qualifications, it can be overwhelming.
 We regularly produce articles and legal news in Australia so you can get an overview of legal matters that are relevant to you.